vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   Because Packer often runs in parallel, Packer will choose a randomly available port in this range to run the HTTP server.
 If you want to force the HTTP server to be on one port, make this minimum and maximum port the same.
-  By default the values are 8000 and 9000, respectively.
+  By default, the values are 8000 and 9000, respectively.

 * `install_timeout` (string) - The amount of time to wait after booting the VM for the installer to shut itself down.